Mesh-free free-form lensing I: Methodology and application to mass reconstruction: Lensing mass reconstruction

 In order to guarantee a smooth reconstruction in the presence of noisy weak lensing data we introduce an outer-level iteration, following the scheme of \citet{Bradav2005}, which is also used in \citet{Merten2009}.
 We define a regularization term in the $\chi^{2}$-function which controls the reconstruction in such a way that the result will not diverge strongly from a well-defined regularization condition.
 In our case, this condition is set by pre-defined convergence $\kappa_{\mathrm{reg}}$ and shear $\gamma_{\mathrm{reg}}$ solutions

-In the summation above, $i$ runs over all evaluation points and it should be noted that in this implementation the strength of the regularization $\eta$ can be set for each evaluation point individually.
-The contribution of Eqs.~\ref{equ_convregularisation} and \ref{equ_shearregularisation} to the total linear system of equations is derived in App.~\ref{app_regularisation_lse}.
-The idea of the outer-level iteration is then to start with only few weak-lensing evaluation points and to average ellipticities of a large sample of weak-lensing sources for each of these nodes.
+In the summation above, $i$ runs over all evaluation points and it should be noted that in this implementation the strength of the regularization $\eta$ can be set for each evaluation point individually and can be set to different values for convergence and shear regularization, respectively.
+The idea of the outer-level iteration is then to start with only few weak lensing evaluation points and to average ellipticities of a large sample of weak lensing sources for each of these nodes.
 This results in a coarse but almost shape-noise free reconstruction.
 In the following steps, the number of nodes is continuously increased, resulting in smaller ellipticity samples but relying on a reconstruction that is convergence- and shear-regularized on the result of the former reconstruction step.
 This outer-level iteration effectively reduces the noise-level in the reconstruction, as shown in \citet{Bradav2005} and \citet{Merten2009}, and as we will explore in our accuracy tests later on.

 Ultimately, we are solving the linear system of equations which is calculated from the minimization of the $\chi^{2}$-function